Joecode22/Chat-With-ResumeV2/README.md

 This project is a chatbot that uses OpenAI's GPT-3 model to answer questions based on my resume.

+## Live Demo

+You can view the live demo of the application [here](https://vets-who-code-prework.vercel.app/).

 ## Features

 - **OpenAI GPT-3**: The chatbot uses OpenAI's GPT-3 model to generate responses to user's questions.